What we deal with

-Where dog waste bins are on council land they are funded by the Council.
-Dog waste bins on land owned by others are funded by the land owner for example, Town and Parish Councils, West Sussex County Council and South East Water.
+Dog waste bins on council land are funded by the Council.
+Dog waste bins on land owned by others are funded by the land owner.
+For example, Town and Parish Councils, West Sussex County Council and South East Water.

 Report a noisy dog

 - They are left alone too long and are lonely, bored or frustrated